rust-lang/rust-by-example/examples/scope/lifetime/explicit/input.md

-The borrow checker utilizes explicit lifetime annotation to reason about how long references should be valid.
+The borrow checker utilizes explicit lifetime annotations to reason about how long references should be valid.
 Failure to annotate lifetimes[^1] is akin to banning the borrow checker from validating borrows and so accordingly, annotation is mandatory.